dsdanielpark/Gemini-API/README.md

 Development Status :: 1 - Planning

-*Not ready ready*.
+*Not ready yet*.
 Development and QA for the service underway from March 1st, 2024.

 <br>